What You Need to Take When Travelling to Barcelona

 When summer rolls around the city doesn’t just heat up, it becomes dense.
 There is a high humidity level in Barcelona due to the proximity to the ocean, making for a sweaty, uncomfortable heat.

 Winter on the other hand is very mild and pleasant during the day.
 But be warned, once the sun drops, the temperature does as well.
-Barcelona is the perfect city for learning Spanish because literally no two days are the same.
+Barcelona is the perfect city for mastering Spanish because literally no two days are the same.

 In order to properly pack for Barcelona, it’s important that you bring a variety of clothes, such as shirts, sweatshirts, jeans, shorts, etc. Remember not to over-pack!
 When in doubt, pack clothing that can be easily layered and shed depending on the weather.
 More than likely you’ll want to buy clothing once in Spain, so having extra suitcase space isn’t going to hurt.